PubChimps/JupyterLab/README.md

 |:--:|
 | *Finding and fixing code thanks to `%debug`* |

+`%debug` is an excellent option for debugging in JupyterLab as it is standard, lightweight, performant, and can cover a wide variety of debugging needs.

 ### %pdb

 `%pdb` stands for "Python Debugger."
 Executing this magic command at the beginning of a notebook will JupyterLab to automatically enter debugging mode when it hits an error or exception. `pdb` is also a library and can be adding by placing `import pdb` at the beginning of a notebook.
 The addition of this library will allow the insertion of *breakpoints* to aide with debugging.
 A breakpoint is a location within a program where a debugger will temporarily pause execution so that a finer level of investigation can be achieved.
 Breakpoints can be added to a notebook with the line `pdb.set_trace()`.
 Here is the example similar to the one above with an included breakpoint.